Sales Have Ended

 For the first time the Population Health Theme will be hosting a combined Early Career Researchers’ event, Symposium and Stephen Frankel Lecture as a single, full-day event.
 We invite staff, postgrads and postdocs from across the University to participate either by submitting an abstract, or by registering to attend.
 Attendance for the full day is not required, however for catering purposes we would kindly ask that you specify which session(s) you will be attending.

-Abstracts for an oral or poster presentation for the Early Career Researchers’ session, and abstracts for an oral presentation for the Symposium, should be submitted to email@example.com by the 1 November 2016 deadline.
+Abstracts for poster presentations for the Early Career Researchers' event will be accepted until Thursday, 24 November at 12 noon.
+The deadline for oral presentation is passed and no further submissions will be accepted.
+Please send completed forms to email@example.com.
 Presentations can relate to any aspect of population health research you are currently working on.
 The abstract submission form is available online.